dannagifford/Wk6-open_research_movement/README.md

-# Workshop on Mixed-effects Models Part 1
+# Workshop on The Open Research Movement